Cossacks: Emergence

+Relations with surrounding states

-Foreign and external pressure on the Polish-Lithuanian Commonwealth led to the government making concessions to the Zaporizhian Cossacks.
+The major powers tried to exploit Cossack military power for their own purposes.
+In the 16th century, with the area of the Polish-Lithuanian Commonwealth extending south, the Zaporozhian Cossacks were mostly, if tentatively, regarded by the Commonwealth as their subjects.
+Foreign and internal pressure on the Polish-Lithuanian Commonwealth led to the government making concessions to the Zaporozhian Cossacks.
 King Stephen Báthory granted them certain rights and freedoms in 1578, and they gradually began to create their foreign policy.
 They did so independently of the government, and often against its interests, as for example with their role in Moldavian affairs, and with the signing of a treaty with Emperor Rudolf II in the 1590s.
+Registered Cossacks formed a part of the Commonwealth army until 1699.

+Around the end of the 16th century, increasing Cossack aggression strained relations between the Commonwealth and the Ottoman Empire.
+Cossacks had begun raiding Ottoman territories during the second part of the 16th century.
+The Polish government could not control them, but was held responsible as the men were nominally its subjects.
+In retaliation, Tatars living under Ottoman rule launched raids into the Commonwealth, mostly in the southeast territories.
+Cossack pirates responded by raiding wealthy trading port-cities in the heart of the Ottoman Empire, as these were just two days away by boat from the mouth of the Dnieper river.
+In 1615 and 1625, Cossacks razed suburbs of Constantinople, forcing the Ottoman Sultan to flee his palace.
+In 1637, the Zaporozhian Cossacks, joined by the Don Cossacks, captured the strategic Ottoman fortress of Azov, which guarded the Don.

 The Zaporizhian Cossacks became particularly strong in the first quarter of the 17th century under the leadership of hetman Petro Konashevych-Sahaidachny, who launched successful campaigns against the Tatars and Turks.
 Tsar Boris Godunov had incurred the hatred of Ukrainian Cossacks by ordering the Don Cossacks to drive away from the Don all the Ukrainian Cossacks fleeing the failed uprisings of the 1590s.
 This contributed to the Ukrainian Cossacks' willingness to fight against him.
 In 1604, 2,000 Zaporizhian Cossacks fought on the side of the Polish-Lithuanian Commonwealth and their proposal for the Tsar (Dmitri I), against the Muscovite army.
 By September 1604, Dmitri I had gathered a force of 2,500 men, of whom 1,400 were Cossacks.
 Two thirds of these "cossacks", however, were in fact Ukrainian civilians, only 500 being professional Ukrainian Cossacks.
 On July 4, 1610, 4,000 Ukrainian Cossacks fought in the Battle of Klushino, on the side of the Polish-Lithuanian Commonwealth.
 They helped to defeat a combined Muscovite-Swedish army and facilitate the occupation of Moscow from 1610 to 1611, riding into Moscow with Stanisław Żółkiewski.